 In recent years, the principal focus has been on providing capacity for the dramatic pumped irrigation load growth in rural areas.
 In conjunction with this stimulus there were other security and capacity issues that required resolution.
 As a result of these combined pressures, 66kV was implemented as a subtransmission voltage.
-Seventeen zone substations have now been built and operate at 66kV.
-Four more zone substations remain to be either converted to 66kV or built from scratch.
+Eighteen zone substations have now been built and operate at 66kV.
+Three more zone substations remain to be either converted to 66kV, built from scratch, converted to 22kV, or decommissioned.
 The vast majority of the subtransmission network by length is now insulated at 66kV.
 All zone substations that are planned to be built at 66kV or converted from 33kV are included in the ten-year plan.

 The development focus is also on the Ashburton urban area and the capacity and security requirements of the township.
-At Ashburton substation, the original switchboard was replaced as it was more than 55 years old, a safety risk, maintenance intensive, and at risk from a seismic event.
+At Ashburton substation, the transformers are now 66/11kV and all switchgear is less than 20 years old.
 An additional zone substation has been constructed to provide additional capacity and supply security to Ashburton township consumers.
 Northtown, as the substation is known, has been commissioned for approximately seven years and has proven to be very beneficial.
 Northtown was recently converted to 66 kV operation.
+An allowance has been made for a 66/11kV transformer at Tinwald zone substation to accommodate urban load growth and security.